Johnson “holds on” as prime minister pending investigation into Downing Street parties | International

 These parliamentarians are considering making public text messages and a recorded conversation with those responsible for party discipline that they say include threats and intimidation, “The Times” has revealed.

-Those affected say they have been threatened with the withdrawal of public funds from their constituencies, and even with publishing details about their personal lives, if they do not back down in their efforts to bring down the prime minister.
+Those affected say they have been threatened with the withdrawal of public funds from their constituencies, and even with publishing details regarding their personal lives, if they do not back down in their efforts to bring down the prime minister.

 A Downing Street spokesman has so far declined to open an investigation into these allegations, considering there is no “evidence” to support them.